 Tier 2 and Tier 3: Building Toward a Real Credit Line

-After 3-6 months of consistent Tier 1 reporting, you're ready to apply for Tier 2 accounts.
-These are business store cards (Staples, Home Depot, Amazon Business) and fleet cards (WEX, Fuel Card).
-They carry higher credit limits, may do a soft business credit pull rather than a hard personal pull, and report to business bureaus.
+After 3-6 months of Tier 1 reporting, apply for Tier 2 accounts.
+These include store cards and fleet cards that carry higher limits.

 Tier 3: Revolving Credit History

-Once your foundation is built, the next step is learning exactly what underwriters look for.
-Our briefing on what lenders look at for business line of credit applications maps the full criteria set.
+Once your foundation is built, learn what underwriters want.
+Our briefing on what lenders look at maps criteria.

 Timeline: What to Expect at 6 Months vs. 12 Months